Artin-Mazur-Milne duality for fppf cohomology

 \dem{} The statement about $H^1_c(U,N)$ is Corollary~\ref{finih1c}.
 The finiteness of $H^2(U,N)$ follows by the duality Theorem~\ref{thm AV}. \enddem

 The previous corollary can be refined in some cases:

-\begin{prop} Let $N$ be a finite and flat commutative group scheme over an affine open subset $U \subset X$, such that the generic fiber $N_K$ is local.
+\begin{prop} Let $N$ be a finite and flat commutative group scheme over a non empty affine open subset $U \subset X$, such that the generic fiber $N_K$ is local.
 Then $H^1_c(U,N)=0$. \end{prop}

 \dem{} By the valuative criterion of properness, the restriction map $H^1(U,N) \to H^1(K,N)$ is injective.
-It is sufficient to show that if we choose $v \not \in U$, the restriction map $H^1(K,N) \to H^1(K_v,N)$ is injective when $N_K$ is local.
-Indeed this implies that $D^1(U,N)=0$, hence $H^1_c(U,N)=0$ by exact sequence (\ref{didef}) because $H^0(K_v,N)=0$ for every completion $K_v$ of $K$.
+It is sufficient to show that if we choose $v \not \in U$, the restriction map $H^1(K,N) \to H^1(\widehat K_v,N)$ is injective when $N_K$ is local.
+Indeed this implies that $D^1(U,N)=0$, hence $H^1_c(U,N)=0$ by exact sequence (\ref{didef}) because $H^0(\widehat K_v,N)=0$ for every completion $\widehat K_v$ of $K$.

-Thus it remains to show that for every finite subextension $L/K$ of $K_v/K$, the restriction map $r : H^1(K,N) \to H^1(L,N)$ is injective.
+We also reduce to showing that for every finite subextension $L/K$ of $\widehat K_v/K$, the restriction map $r : H^1(K,N) \to H^1(L,N)$ is injective (indeed a $K$-torsor under the finite $K$-group scheme $N_K$ is of finite type over $K$, hence it has a point over an extension $K'$ of $K$ if and only if it has a point over a finite subextension of $K'$).
 To do this, we argue as in \cite{Ces}, Lemma~5.7 a).
-Since by \cite{riben}, section F, Th.
-2, $L$ is a separable extension of $K$, the $K$-algebra $E:=L \otimes_K L$ is reduced.
+Since by \cite{riben}, section F, Th.~2, $L$ is a separable extension of $K$, the $K$-algebra $E:=L \otimes_K L$ is reduced.
 As $N_K$ is finite and connected, the group $N(E)$ is trivial.
 Let $C^1:={\bf R}_{E/K} (N \times_K E)$ (where $\bf R$ denotes Weil's restriction of scalars) be the scheme of $1$-cochains with respect to $L/K$, we obtain that $C^1(K)$ is trivial, which in turn implies that $\ker r$ is trivial by \cite{Ces}, \S 5.1. \enddem